-No VAT is due on the supply or import of goods by single tax payers, including those opting for the special single tax regime.
+Until 30 June 2022, no VAT was due on the supply or import of goods by single tax payers, including those opting for the special single tax regime.
+Starting from 1 July 2022, the VAT import exemption has been abolished.
+Please see section "Are there any import relaxation measures adopted during martial law?" for more details.